shadowaxe99/crm_for_raising_capital_v2/docs/README.md

 - Added feature to send investor report
 - Added feature to schedule investor report
 - Added feature to gently push back with context
+- Added print statements to confirm the update